xperrylinn/streamlit-kb/README.md

-## Chemical Finder Application idea
+## AI-powred Chemical Search and Discovery Application Using RAG and AWS

-We are building a Retrieval-Augmented Generation (RAG) application for Stepan Company that enables users to search for chemicals and formulations using natural language.
+We are building a Retrieval-Augmented Generation (RAG) application for Stepan Company that enables users to search for chemicals and formulations using AI models in AWS.
 Instead of relying on exact product names or technical filters, users can type queries like “a biodegradable surfactant for a high-foam dishwashing liquid” or “non-ionic emulsifier for agricultural spray applications.”
 The system will:
 Ingest and index Stepan’s product catalog, technical datasheets, and formulation guides in a vector database.

-Use an LLM to understand user intent and retrieve the most relevant products.
+Use a RAG application understand user intent and retrieve the most relevant products.

 Generate summaries explaining why each product matches, highlighting key properties, performance data, and regulatory notes.